aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 Inform 7 can perform inference of a the category (or "kind") of the referent of a noun phrase; for instance: if a rule is declared that states that only people can "wear" things, and a variable (say "John") is declared to be "wearing a hat", then John will be created as a person.

 In the 2005 (revised in 2006) paper titled: "Natural Language, Semantic Analysis and Interactive Fiction" @nelson2006natural, Nelson explains what strategies were used in the implementation of Inform 7, and what difficulties were encountered (mainly in the broad subject of Semantics).
-The language was recently open-sourced (in 2022), and the source-code is now available on GitHub.
+As a side note, the language was recently open-sourced (in 2022), and the source-code is available on GitHub, as of the date of writing.
 The paper also argues that natural language is the _natural_ language for the creation of IF content.

 // https://intfiction.org/t/inform-7-v10-1-0-is-now-open-source/55674
 // https://github.com/ganelson/inform